The Ultimate List of 31 Tax Deductions for Shop Owners

 Software and online services

-One time and ongoing software subscriptions for things like cloud storage, POS systems, scheduling software, accounting software, music subscription services, and apps.
+One-time and ongoing software subscriptions for things like cloud storage, POS systems, scheduling software, accounting software, music subscription services, and apps are deductible.

 Supplies

-Consumable goods, or products that get used up, like office supplies.
-Specifically, this can include paper, pens, ink, and file folders.
+Consumable goods, or products that get used up, like office supplies, are also deductible.
+This can include paper, pens, ink, and file folders.

 23. Rent